 Find your nearest Section 8 office by using the links on this page https://www.hud.gov/program_offices/public_indian_housing/pha/contacts

 Select Illinois from the menu list or click on Illinois on the map.
-Then you’ll be taken to a PDF report which lists the addresses and phone numbers of all the public housing authorities in Illinois.
+Then you’ll be taken to a PDF report that lists the addresses and phone numbers of all the public housing authorities in Illinois.

 If you decide to work with a reentry organization, your reentry advisor will help you navigate the public housing assistance process.

-To access housing assistance for felons in Illinois, use the services offered by reentry organizations or second chance apartment finders.
+To access housing assistance for felons in Illinois, use the services offered by reentry organizations or second-chance apartment finders.

 You’ll need a stable income to qualify for any second-chance apartments.
 If you’ve recently been released and haven’t already found a job, a reentry service can help you find transitional housing and suitable employment.
 They will also be ready to help you move on to your own apartment once you’ve got a steady income.